Tibetan Sound Bowls

 In Nepal and Tibet, this musical instrument that has been inherited for thousands of years is also used for yoga meditation and psychotherapy.
 Because of the deep and long clang of the singing bowl, it seems that as long as the person who holds the bowl knocks, it can make people enter a state of physical and mental relaxation.
 Therefore, it is also called Singing Bowl Healing or Sound Bowls Healing.
 This kind of sound healing uses different sounds and vibration frequencies to make people enter a deep meditation or relaxation state, which has a certain therapeutic effect.

-In addition, it also has the effects of refreshing body and mind, relaxing and making tranquility, and transforming negative emotions.
+In addition, it also has the effects of refreshing the body and mind, relaxing and creating tranquility, and transforming negative emotions.
 Its miraculous effects vary from person to person, so different people may have different views.
 Nowadays, singing bowl healing has been widely used in the treatment of beauty spas and massage health clubs.
 Many healers put copper bowls on the customers' bodies and find that a 5-minute deep relaxation of the copper bowl massage far exceeds the effect of half an hour of freehand massage.
 Here's a video of singing bowl music.

 How To Select A Tibetan Singing Bowl Of High Quality

 First, find a windy place and put the bowl to your ear.
-If you hear the vibration sound of the wind blowing bowl, the material of the bowl is truly good.
+If you hear the vibration sound of the wind-blowing bowl, the material of the bowl is truly good.

 Second, pick up the bowl handle and hit the external bulge of the bowl harder.
 If the bowl gets vibrated and emits an ethereal continuant, with lingering sound quality, then it shows that the making craft of the bowl is very exquisite.
 If the sound is very short or it ends quickly, or the ending is broken, or rough, then it shows the craft of this bowl is really poor.